MercersKitchen/AP-CS/2019 AP CSA Edition/README.md

     2. Does it learn from your responses?
 How do you know?
     3. How many different responses to the same question before you get repeats?
     4. Is the chatbot using the history of the conversation to guide its answers?
-- Activity 2: Introduction to the Magpie Class
+- Activity 2: Introduction to the Magpie Class: see folder
+  - <a href="https://www.youtube.com/watch?v=MXKCtY9oaU0">Try this Video</a>
 -

 ---